West Horsley: History

-Bill Pertwee, who played the air-raid warden in Dad's Army, lived in East Horsley during the time of his role.
-He is locally famed for appearing in the local pub and the youngest person singing the theme tune Who do you think you are kidding, Mr Hitler? as he entered.
+Helen Allingham painted an image of the village, "Children On A Path Outside A Thatched Cottage, West Horsley, Surrey".

 Maartje Tamboezer, the second murder victim of John Duffy and David Mulcahy (branded the 'Railway Killers'), was killed in West Horsley in 1986, although Horsley railway station itself is in East Horsley.

-The bulk of West Horsley's land is north of the Surrey Hills AONB, the rest is within it.
+The bulk of West Horsley parish is north of the Surrey Hills AONB, the rest is within it.

 Amenities

 Church

 St Mary's Church, is a flint Saxon building dating from 1030 and is Grade I listed.
 The church was spared when the rest of the village was burned in 1066.
 Its tower was added in 1120, and the church extended to its current size in 1210.

 West Horsley Place

 West Horsley Place is a medieval house that was substantially reconstructed between the 16th and 18th centuries.
 It shares in top-ranked listing status for architecture.
 Acquired in 1931 by the Marquis and Marchioness of Crewe, after the death of the Marquis in 1947 it was left by his wife (Peggy née Primrose d.
 1967) to their daughter, Mary Innes-Ker, Duchess of Roxburghe (23 March 1915 – 2 July 2014).
 On her death in 2014 aged 99, it passed to her great-nephew Bamber Gascoigne, the grandson of her much older half-sister Lady Annabel Hungerford Crewe-Milnes.